THE FIRST ELEMENT, ETHER

 If you have an excess of Ether this can sometimes be presented as feelings of spaciness - ie. feeling spaced out, detached, ungrounded, dizzy, restless and suffering from insomnia.
 Working on your spatial awareness can help to balance it out.
 Body-scan meditations, yoga and Qi Gong are simple ways to help you do this and bring you back to the present moment.

 However, if you are deficient in Ether this can present itself as feeling tight, restricted and inflexible - think asthma and muscle soreness.
+It can also present as feelings of being unheard or isolated.
 As the element of Ether is linked to the throat, moving this part of the body via singing is known to be a great way to increase Ether, as are practices such as meditation and pranayama.

 HOW TO BALANCE ETHER